YottaDB/YDBDoc/ProgGuide/appendix.rst

 Never change the name of an object file.

 When forming routine names, the compiler truncates object filenames to a maximum length of 31 characters.
 For example, for a source file called Adatabaseenginewithscalabilityproven.m the compiler generates an object file called Adatabaseenginewithscalabilityp.o.
-Never let YottaDB/GT.M routines file names exceed 31 characters.
+Never let YottaDB routines file names exceed 31 characters.

 **kill -9**